 In C, the derived data types are defined by the user.
 This is the basic difference between fundamental data types and derived data types, as fundamental data types are predefined for the language and cannot be modified or redefined by the user or programmer.
 It is formed by combining one or more basic data types.

-Check out some important topics related to the difference between Fundamental Data Types and Derived Data Types in the table provided below:
+The key difference between Fundamental Data Types and Derived Data Types are given below.

 - In fundamental data types, each data type requires different amounts of memory and has some specific operations which can be performed over it.
 In derived data types, data types are defined by the user itself.
 It comprises Class, Union, Arrays, Structures, Enumeration, Pointers, etc.

 - In fundamental data types, we utilize character for characters.
 It falls under the char, signed char, and unsigned char categories.
 However, in Derived Data Types, pointers are used to store variable addresses.